-1.9.1 Students in their final year of a Bachelor's degree program at UNBC who have a GPA of at least 3.33 (B+) in the last 30 credit hours of coursework attempted and have completed all required lower-division coursework may be permitted to register in a maximum of 6 credit hours of graduate courses at the Master's level with the permission of the Instructor and the Graduate Program concerned and with the approval of the Vice President Research and Graduate Programs or designate.
+1.9.1 Students in their final year of a Bachelor's degree program at UNBC who have a GPA of at least 3.33 (B+) in the last 30 credit hours of coursework attempted and have completed all required lower-division coursework may be permitted to register in a maximum of 6 credit hours of graduate courses at the Master's level with the permission of the Instructor and the Graduate Program concerned and with the approval of the Dean.
 If a student is subsequently admitted to a Graduate Program, graduate courses used for credit toward an undergraduate program cannot be used for credit toward a graduate program.